credativ/icingaweb2-module-azure/doc/02-ImportSource.md

 will have to configure an importer for virtual machines and another for retrieving information on load balancers eg.

-**Resource Groups** can contain a list of resource group names in your Azure account.
-You can keep this empty.
-In this case, the importer will choose any resource group available for the given credentials.
-If you have multiple resource groups available to the given credentials, you can enter the names of the resource groups to be imported here.
-Make shure, you split these with a single space.
+**Resource Groups** is a list of resource group names available in your Azure account.
+You can select one or choose "all".

 **Proxy URL** is the URL of a http proxy obviously.
 It could be like http://example.com:port.
 For details on this look into the php-curl